 ii.
-Iodophors (e.g. Wescodyne)
+Iodophors (e.g. Betadyne)

-lodophors are used both as antiseptics and disinfectants, typically at a concentration of 25-1600 ppm of titratable iodine: for Wescodyne the recommended final concentration is 75 to 150ppm.
-Wescodyne, Betadyne, Povidone-Iodine and other iodophors are commercially available Iodine-based disinfectants, which give good control when the manufacturer's instructions for formulation and application are followed.
+lodophors are used both as antiseptics and disinfectants, typically at a concentration of 25-1600 ppm of titratable iodine., Betadyne, Povidone-lodine and other iodophors are commercially available lodine-based disinfectants, which give good control when the manufacturer's instructions for formulation and application are followed.
 Iodophors should be diluted in cold water in order to prevent breakdown of the disinfectant.